inspektor-gadget/Contribfest-KubeCon-Europe2025/labs/build-your-first-gadget/README.md

 The `SEC(tracepoint/syscalls/` part instructs the framework to attach the following program to a syscall.
 The remainder of `sys_enter_openat` specifies that we want the program to be called right before the `openat` syscalls get entered (i.e. executed).
 If we want to trace the exit out of `openat` we would need to specify `sys_exit_openat`.
 The function name itself needs to be unique inside our program.
 The parameter `struct syscall_trace_enter *` is required and we will need it to extract some specific information.
 We will get back later to the insides of that struct.

 In the method body you see that we are just calling another function `handle_open`.
 That function actually contains all the logic we want to write.
-We separate that logic that into its own function since there are actually **2** different syscalls to open a file.
+We separate that logic into its own function since there are actually **2** different syscalls to open a file.
 One is `openat` and the second one `open`.
 We don't know which of these syscalls the programs are calling so we should trace both.

 Your first task is to create a new function in the same file for `open` with the correct `SEC(` and call `handle_open` in the function body.
 <details>